mail4hafij/react-yarn-azure-pipeline/README.md

 Let's say we have a react project -

   - is maintained with yarn package management
-  - has .env files in the root (usually .env files are not part of the git repo)
+  - has .env files in the root (usually .env files are not part of a git repo)

 # step1